About Ryde Social Heritage Group

 - Ann Barrett is a founder member and the Research Co-ordinator for the Group.
-She worked in admin and has always been very interested in history, and in particular, both local and family history for most of that time.
+She has researched for over 60 years and studied history, both local and family history for most of that time.

-- Shelagh Gaylard is a Committee Member, interested in Heritage and Family History, arranges talks for the Group, and outings during the year, to places of interest on the Island.
+- Shelagh Gaylard is Chairman, interested in Heritage and Family History, arranges talks for the Group, and outings during the year, to places of interest on the Island.

-- Barbara Hunt joined the Committee in October 2011.
-She has lived in Ryde for the past 40 years, having moved from Reading as a child.
-She loves Ryde and it’s history and enjoys researching her own family tree.
+- Barbara Hunt has lived in Ryde for the past 40 years, having moved from Reading as a child.
+She loves Ryde and its history and enjoys researching her own family tree.

-- Kate MacDonell is Secretary of the Group and also deals with school liaison.
+- Kate MacDonell is Membership Secretary and also deals with school liaison.
 She is a retired teacher and has lived in Ryde for over 30 years.
 Kate enjoys all aspects of history.

 - Tracy Welstead is a life long resident of the Island; living in the Ryde area for the last 32 years, where she worked in education.
-She has a keen interest in local history and joined the committee in September 2016.
+She has a keen interest in local history.

 - Arthur Williams is Treasurer.
 He is a retired accountant and a native of Ryde who has always been interested in history.

 - Many other members contribute at meetings, and support the work of the various Work Groups (Transcribing, Publications, Mapping, Research, Natural History, and Family History).